JOIN US & EXPLORE

 Florida Army National Guard

-When you join the Guard, you're not just starting a job; you're stepping into a role that benefits your future, your family, and your country.
+When you join the National Guard, you’re stepping into a role that benefits your future, your family, and your country.
 The Florida Army National Guard offers more than a paycheck; it provides the opportunity to build skills, earn educational benefits, and participate in experiences that can shape your life.

 BENEFITS/REQUIREMENTS